• riposte •

 ri-post • Hear it!

 Part of Speech: Noun, Verb

-In Play: A political candidate in the US succeeds only to the extent they give a clever riposte to every critical attack by their opponent: "Siddie Hall appeared in a pair of stainless steel spikes for her televised riposte to her opponent's claim that she wore only combat boots."
+In Play: Political candidates in the US succeed only to the extent they give a clever riposte to every critical attack by their opponent: "Siddie Hall appeared in a pair of stainless steel spikes for her televised riposte to her opponent's claim that she wore combat boots."
 But we find uses for this Good Word every day: "When asked if there is anything that shouldn't be missed during a visit to Newark, Linda Hand riposted, 'The plane'."

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!